At a glance

 Beyond being a flavorful ingredient, cinnamon intake has been linked to an array of health benefits.

-“Cinnamon has been shown to support blood sugar levels by improving insulin sensitivity and glucose metabolism, making it an excellent natural remedy for enhancing metabolic health,” explains Dr. Berg.
+“Cinnamon has been shown to support blood sugar levels and balanced glucose metabolism, making it an excellent natural remedy for enhancing metabolic health,” explains Dr. Berg.

 These bioactive compounds help protect the body from oxidative damage and, as noted by the researchers, “exhibit several human beneficial effects, such as neuroprotective, hepatoprotective, cardioprotective and gastroprotective.”